-This morning we'll travel on into Macedonia and the undiscovered jewel of Ohrid.
+This morning we'll travel on into North Macedonia and the undiscovered jewel of Ohrid.
 A UNESCO World Heritage Site on the shores of Lake Ohrid, this city is one of the oldest human settlements in Europe, and is notable for once having had 365 churches, one for each day of the year.
 We'll explore the Old Town on a guided tour, where you'll see the famous sights, including the Church of St. John at Kaneo, which is situated on a cliff overlooking Lake Ohrid.
 To finish off the day we'll enjoy an included dinner this evening.

 Heading north, we leave Albania behind and travel through Montenegro.
 Our first stop is at the picturesque coastal town of Budva, known for its well preserved medieval walled city, which you will have some free time to explore.
-We then make a comfort stop at the UNESCO World Heritage listed town of Kotor.
-The old port of Kotor is surrounded by fortifications built during the Venetian period, and is a picturesque Mediterranean landscape.
-It is then time to make our way to the walled city of Dubrovnik in Croatia, where your tour leader will take you on an orientation tour of the old town to see the Franciscan Monastery, Dominican Monastery, Cathedral, Onofrio fountain, Orlando’s column, Sponza Palace, Rector’s Palace, Stradun and the City Walls.
-You have a full free day to explore Dubrovnik's incredible history!
+We then make a comfort stop at the UNESCO World Heritage-listed town of Kotor.
+The old port of Kotor is surrounded by fortifications built during the Venetian period and is a picturesque Mediterranean landscape.
+On arrival in Dubrovnik, your tour leader will take you to the entrance gate to the Old Town, which you can explore during your free time this evening.

+This morning a local guide will take you on a walking tour of the Old Town to see the Franciscan Monastery, Dominican Monastery, Cathedral, Onofrio Fountain, Orlando’s Column, Sponza Palace, Rector’s Palace, Stradun and the City Walls.
+You then have the rest of the day free to explore Dubrovnik's incredible history!
 Want the best views of the ‘old town’ and islands?
 Catch the cable car to the top of Mount Srdj and enjoy!
 It is highly recommended for a scenic sunset photo or two.
 Visit one of the city’s many museums; the Maritime Museum is one of the most popular, or maybe just browse the shops, including the traditional jewellery shops where you can find unique handmade silver or gold jewellery.

 Today you will travel to another country, Bosnia-Herzegovina and head to the town of Mostar.
-Mostar is an enchanting and historical town, and you will have some free time to explore the numerous religious buildings, and see the the Roman and Ottoman influences.
+Mostar is an enchanting and historical town, and you will have some free time to explore the numerous religious buildings and see the Roman and Ottoman influences.
 After your time in Mostar, the coach will travel back into Croatia for an overnight stay.

 Your European tour continues today with a mix of sublime scenery and a stunning Slovenian capital.
 Today you will be treated to some of the most picturesque natural landscapes in the whole of Europe.
 The Plitvice Lakes National Park is known internationally for its cascading lakes, waterfalls and dynamic landscape.
 We will take you into the reserve, so you can stroll along the boardwalks and marvel at the incredible natural scenery of Croatia’s largest national park.
 This is one of the most beautiful stops on the tour and is home to numerous rare animals, so make sure you have plenty of space in your cameras!
 After your brush with nature, it’s off to the pint-sized city of Ljubljana in Slovenia.
 A local guide will escort you on a walking tour of this fairytale city, pointing out the numerous bridges and brilliantly preserved baroque, gothic and medieval architecture.
 This evening you will have the option of joining the Slovenian evening optional excursion, a fun night of live music, singing and dancing with a three-course meal.